kranzky/megahal/README.md

 application and make calls to it via a simple [API](http://rubydoc.info/github/jasonhutchens/megahal/master/frames).

-It is build on top of [Sooth](https://github.com/jasonhutchens/sooth), a simple stochastic predictive model.
+It is built on top of [Sooth](https://github.com/jasonhutchens/sooth), a simple stochastic predictive model.

-This new version of MegaHAL was written quickly in homage of the original, which existed as early as 1991.
-The first record I have of it is the following USENET announcement from April 30, 1995.
+This new version of MegaHAL was written in homage of the original, which I wrote at least twenty years ago.
+As these things go, the Ruby version is about 10% of the size of the original C version.

+The oldest record I have of MegaHAL is the following USENET announcement from April 30, 1995.

 Have a weird conversation with a computer
 -----------------------------------------